 Who will be administering COVID-19 testing in schools?

-Trained School Nurses will be administering COVID-19 testing in schools.
+Trained School Nurses administer COVID-19 testing in schools.

 Is the Cue- Rapid COVID-19 test a deep nasal swab?